The 50p stamp, designed by Wang Huming in Beijing, China, shows a pig in gold against a red background.

 The pig which features on the stamp represents the brown Earth pig denoted by Jihai and in the background is the Chinese word for pig.
 The Chinese seal which appears on the left side of the illustration denotes Jihai.

-A block of four stamps is taken from the same sheet of ten; selvedges are also retained and will include the traffic lights.
-Traffic lights are a term used by collectors to denote the check dots or (colour dabs) printed in the sheet margins of stamps printed by modern offset litho or photogravure methods.
+The stamp sheets give the discerning collector access to all the printer's marks and any additional information on the selvedges.
+The selvedges include the traffic lights which is a term used by collectors to denote the check dots (or colour dabs) printed in the sheet margins of stamps printed by modern offset litho or photogravure methods.
 They assist in checking that all the colours have printed correctly.
-Blocks of stamps from the corner of the sheet, including the 'traffic lights', are collected as a matched pair with the block showing the cylinder numbers.

 All our mint/cto products are carefully prepared by our own team and supplied in glassine bags to ensure you receive them in pristine condition.